 All students will turn their cell phones off and turn them in to their home room teacher upon reporting to home room.
+If it is seen, used, or heard, it will be confiscated.
 Once the bell rings at 7:50 a.m. for students to report to home room, cell phones may not be used by students.
-Failure to comply will result in disciplinary consequences as outlined on page 29.
+Failure to comply will result in the device being confiscated and held in the office for parent pickup and will result in disciplinary consequences as outlined above.
+After the third offense, the device will be held indefinitely.
 Holy Spirit reserves the right to review calls and messages on confiscated phones.
-Students needing to call home must do so at the office.
+Students needing to call home must do so in the office.
 If a parent needs to contact a student for an emergency during the school day, the parent should call the office, and the message will be delivered to the student.